 The Urban Renewal Agency extended a loan agreement to Le Bebe Cakes for a maximum amount of \$20,500, which was fully disbursed.
 The loan accrues interest at 5% compound annually.
 Payments for the first twelve months are interest only and starting with the 13th month included principal and interest based on a 10 year term.
-At the mid-point of the loan, (5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
+At the midpoint of the loan, (5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
 The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 3.0 full time equivalent employees who are employed for at least 24 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.
 An agreement forebearance was signed on May 11, 2020 which allowed Le Bebe Cakes to not make any payments beginning March 1, 2020 and ending July 31, 2020 due to COVID 19.
 During this time, interest would not accrue on the loan.
+Le bebe Cakes caught up in April 2021 and their loan status is current.